Het-Didactische-Hulpmiddelen-Team/QBackEnd/README.md

 ### Before

 Default port this webapplication runs on is port 8080, to change it you will need to edit `application.properties`.
+Here you can also define which database you want to use.

 ### Usage
 This is a gradle project.